happyCoder85/next-js-training/02-CoreReactPrinciples/07-Practice.md

 ### Summary of the Assignment (Problem):

 In this exercise, you will create a new Posts List component in React that renders multiple Post components inside an unordered list.
-Additionally, you'll refactor the existing Post component to use an <li> (list item) tag instead of a <div>.
+Additionally, you'll refactor the existing Post component to use an list item tag instead of a div.
 Once the Posts List component is complete, you’ll use it in the App component to display a list of posts.

 ### Tasks: